The Indian villagers forced into sex slavery as a result of climate change

 “That was a long journey for me.”

-*The names of some interviewees have been changed to protect their identity
+*The names of some interviewees have been changed to protect their identities

+If you are a child and you need help because something has happened to you, you can call the NSPCC free of charge on 0800 1111.
+You can also call the NSPCC if you are an adult and you are worried about a child, on 0808 800 5000.
+The National Association for People Abused in Childhood (Napac) offers support for adults on 0808 801 0331

 Join our commenting forum